 Beyond the targeted bombing, the mission proved a success in a reciprocal lesson of vulnerability which took a toll on Imperial Japan and its military strategy.
 The operation by the Tokyo Raiders, which greatly boosted American and allied morale, would generate strategic benefits for the U.S. in the Battle of Midway and disaster for the Japanese.

 The raid would claim a sacrifice in return.
-Eighty valiant men, recruited from the 17th Bomb Group, had volunteered for an unspecified and perilous objective.
+Eighty valiant men, recruited from the 17th Bombardment Group, had volunteered for an unspecified and perilous objective.
 Although most would survive, one would lose his life in parachuting over China and two by ditching off the China coast.
 Three of eight airmen, captured by the Japanese, would die by execution.
 A fourth perished in a Japanese prison as the others endured harsh and extreme confinement.
 Essentially all 16 bombers inevitably were lost.
 Of the 15 reaching China, 11 were destroyed during bail-outs and 1 crash-landing, while 3 were ditched at sea.
 The remaining, seriously low on fuel, was confiscated on landing in Russia and the crew incarcerated.

 The Tokyo Raiders hailed from 35 states and only four surviving members remain today.